Kinds-of-Intelligence-CFI/ADELE/README.md

 # Website structure:
 website structure:

 - Annotation rubrics
   - table with dimensions (in toggle box) -> future: click to see the detailed rubric for each dimension
   - example of annotations (Fig 2)
-	- the rubrics levels in the battery (Fig 5).
+  - the rubrics levels in the battery (Fig 5). -> future: make the figure interactive
     - toggle box: detail for each of the benchmarks (fig 6)
-		- correlation between the various demands (Fig 4)
+    - correlation between the various demands (Fig 4)  -> future: make the figure interactive
 - Profiling LLMs:
   - characterstic curves: demand space: fig 3
-	- toggle box: characteristic curves for all LLMs and demands (Fig7) -> future: split that figure across demands and allow to see each one individually.
+  - toggle box: characteristic curves for all LLMs and demands (Fig7) -> future: split that figure across demands and allow to see each one individually; make them interactive
-	- profiles -> Fig 8
+  - profiles -> Fig 8.
+Future: make the figure interactive
 - Predicting performance: a couple of tables (in-distribution and OOD benchmark).